 When the "immRep" attribute is included in the subscription and the subscribed policy control events are available, the PCF shall immediately notify the NF service consumer using the Npcf_EventExposure_Notify service operation, as described in subclause 4.2.4.2.

-When the sampling ratio as the "sampRatio" attribute is included in the subscription, the PCF shall select a random subset of UEs among target UEs according to the sampling ratio and only report the event(s) related to the selected subset UEs.
+When the sampling ratio as the "sampRatio" attribute is included in the subscription, the PCF shall select a random subset of UEs among the target UEs according to the sampling ratio and only report the event(s) related to the selected subset of UEs.

-When the group reporting guard time as the "grpRepTime" attribute is included in the subscription, the PCF shall accumulate all of the event reports for the target UEs until the group reporting guard time expires.
+When the group reporting guard time as the "grpRepTime" attribute is included in the subscription, the PCF shall accumulate all the event reports for the target UEs until the group reporting guard time expires.
 Then the PCF shall notify the NF service consumer using the Npcf_EventExposure_Notify service operation, as described in subclause 4.2.4.2.

 * * * Next changes * * * *